mlinxfeld/terraform-oci-devops/README.md

 [Lesson 3: Adding OCI DevOps Build Pipeline - Build Stage](lesson3_devops_build_pipeline_with_build_stage)

 This lesson focuses on implementing the Build Stage of the OCI DevOps Build Pipeline.
-By defining the compute power and networking details, you will be able to execute the build process based on the build_spec.yaml file and generate a Docker image for your application.
+By defining the compute power details, you will be able to execute the build process based on the build_spec.yaml file and generate a Docker image for your application.

 [Lesson 4: Adding OCI DevOps Build Pipeline - Deliver Artifact Stage](lesson4_devops_build_pipeline_with_deliver_artifact_stage)